MostafaHassan/QuizNatureAnatomy/README.md

 ## Contributors
 #### [Mostafa Hassan](https://github.com/MostafaHassan)
-cosmosdb-graph-builder is an open-source project administered by **e-framtid**.
+QuizNatureAnatomy is an open-source project administered by **e-framtid**.
 We appreciate your interest and efforts to contribute.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details